sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 If time is real, it also prevents us from knowing the state of the entire world at any point in time.
 We can only know our own local state (or nearby state).
 This is distribution and the source of side effects.

-If you accept distribution then you just have to accept side-effects, because state is going to change in other "parts" for reasons unbeknownst to our local reference.
+If you accept distribution then you just have to accept side-effects, because state is going to change in other "parts" for reasons unknown (who drank my beer?).
 In the beer example, you have to go to the shelf to check for beers as it is impossible for you to know without checking.

 Introducing side effects means you can no longer use mathematical descriptions of the entire system (relativity - very Einstein)!
 What are these "parts", or local references?